mendersoftware/mender-docs/06.Artifact-creation/05.Server-side-generation-of-Delta-Artifacts/docs.md

 !!!
 This feature is available starting from the Mender Client version 3.5 or the Mender Product Bundle version 3.6.

 !!
-Northern.tech still needs to test Delta deployments over UBIFS.
+Delta updates aren't supported with devices running UBIFS.
+If this is your use case please contact us at support@mender.io

 To support the server-side generation of Delta Artifacts, your device must report the availability of the `mender-binary-delta` Update Module to the server.
 This will happen automatically if you are building your firmware using Yocto and the `meta-mender` layer.